Tigers vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers have been chosen as underdogs in 56 games this year and have walked away with the win 21 times (37.5%) in those games.
+- The Tigers have been underdogs in 56 games this season and have come away with the win 21 times (37.5%) in those contests.

-- Detroit has played as an underdog of +220 or more once this season and lost that game.
+- Detroit has a record of 4-6, a 40% win rate, when it's set as an underdog of +190 or more by sportsbooks this season.

-- The Tigers have an implied victory probability of 31.2% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Tigers have a 34.5% chance of walking away with the win.

-- Games involving Detroit have gone over the total set by bookmakers in 33 of 64 chances this season.
+- So far this season, Detroit and its opponents have hit the over in 33 of its 64 games with a total.

-- The Tigers are 4-6-0 against the spread in their 10 games with a line set by sportsbooks this season.
+- The Tigers have posted a record of 4-6-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!